Must be 5 by September 1

 Chapel: Every Wednesday we gather the children for a time of Bible story telling and music.
 We learn about the Bible and how the Bible teaches us to live our lives.

-Music & Movement: Two times a week your student will be a part of a 60-minute program that improves their gross motor skills, coordination skills and music skills through a gym class put to music at an age appropriate level.
+Music and Movement: Two times a week your student will be a part of a 60-minute program that improves their gross motor skills, coordination skills and music skills through a gym class put to music at an age-appropriate level.

 Special Yearly Events:

-Thanksgiving Feast, Ginger Bread House Decorating, Family Dinner Night, Heartful Helpers, March is Reading Month, Father’s Night, Mother’s Day Luncheon, Field Day & Graduation.
+Thanksgiving Feast, Gingerbread House Decorating, Heartful Helpers, March is Reading Month, Dad’s Day Out, Mother’s Day, Field Day and Graduation.

 *We are an equal opportunity child care provider and employer